binazgreat/Africal-Lipid-Calculator/README.md

 ---
 ## Built With
 * HTML and CSS - The frontend technologies
-* Javascript - The Frontend Language
+* Javascript and Nodejs- The backend technologies
-* Flask - The Web Development Framework
 * MongoDB - Database Management System

 ## Future